Harry Partch's 43-tone scale: Filling in the gaps

 There are two reasons why the 11-limit ratios by themselves would not make a good scale.
-First, the scale only contains a complete set of chords (atonalities and utonalities) based on one tonic pitch.
+First, the scale only contains a complete set of chords (otonalities and utonalities) based on one tonic pitch.
 Second, it contains large gaps, between the tonic and the two pitches to either side, as well as several other places.
 Both problems can be solved by filling in the gaps with "multiple-number ratios", or intervals obtained from the product or quotient of other intervals within the 11 limit.

 Together with the 29 ratios of the 11 limit, these 14 multiple-number ratios make up the full 43-tone scale.

 Erv Wilson who worked with Partch has pointed out that these added tones form a constant structure of 41 tones with two variables.
 A constant structure giving one the property of anytime a ratio appears it will be subtended by the same number of steps.
 In this way Partch resolved his harmonic and melodic symmetry in one of the best ways possible.

 Other Partch scales

 The 43-tone scale was published in Genesis of a Music, and is sometimes known as the Genesis scale, or Partch's pure scale.
-Other scales he used or considered include a 29-tone scale for adapted viola from 1928, 29-, 37-, and 55-tone scales from an unpublished manuscript titled "Exposition of Monophony" from 1928–33, a 39-tone scale proposed for a keyboard, and a 41-tone scale and an alternative 43-tone scale from "Exposition of Monophony".
+Other scales he used or considered include a 29 tone scale for adapted viola from 1928; 29, 37, and 55 tone scales from an unpublished manuscript titled "Exposition of Monophony" from 1928; 33, a 39 tone scale proposed for a keyboard, and a 41 tone scale and an alternative 43 tone scale from "Exposition of Monophony".

-Besides the 11-limit diamond, he also published 5- and 13-limit diamonds, and in an unpublished manuscript worked out a 17-limit diamond.
+Besides the 11 limit diamond, he also published 5 and 13 limit diamonds, and in an unpublished manuscript worked out a 17 limit diamond.

 Erv Wilson who did the original drawings in Partch's Genesis of a Music has made a series of diagrams of Partch's diamond as well as others like Diamonds.